Redresses of Jaheel's Ship

 VOY: Homestead

-We can see the Baxial for the last time in VOY: "Homestead", one of the last episodes of season 7.
+We see the Baxial for the last time in VOY: "Homestead", one of the last episodes of season 7.
 This is the first time we can clearly see the port side with the simple docking hatch.
 For this last appearance some red position lights were added.

 The recycling: Firefly